noahgift/Python-MLOps-Cookbook/README.md

 Here is an example retraining the model.
 ![model-retraining](https://user-images.githubusercontent.com/58792/110986838-31b2a600-833c-11eb-977f-13143d4471c7.png)

-Additionally the you can query the API via the CLI allowing you to change both the host and the value passed into the API.
+Additionally you can query the API via the CLI, allowing you to change both the host and the value passed into the API.
 This is accomplished through the requests library.

 `./utilscli.py predict --weight 400`